 - Marketplace platforms provide flexibility in terms of choice.
 Since you don’t need to invest in production, you’re flexible enough to choose niche, industry, or product specifics.

-How to Start an Online Marketplace Website
+How to Build a Marketplace Website in 5 Steps

 Follow these steps to find out how to create a marketplace: